Framing (construction)

-Framing, in construction, is the fitting together of pieces to give a structure support and shape.
+Framing, in construction, is the fitting together of pieces to give a structure, particularly a building, support and shape.
 Framing materials are usually wood, engineered wood, or structural steel.
 The alternative to framed construction is generally called mass wall construction, where horizontal layers of stacked materials such as log building, masonry, rammed earth, adobe, etc. are used without framing.

-Building framing is divided into two broad categories, heavy-frame construction (heavy framing) if the vertical supports are few and heavy such as in timber framing, pole building framing, or steel framing; or light-frame construction (light-framing) if the supports are more numerous and smaller, such as balloon, platform, or light-steel framing.
+Building framing is divided into two broad categories, heavy-frame construction (heavy framing) if the vertical supports are few and heavy such as in timber framing, pole building framing, or steel framing; or light-frame construction (light-framing) if the supports are more numerous and smaller, such as balloon, platform, light-steel framing and pre-built framing.
 Light-frame construction using standardized dimensional lumber has become the dominant construction method in North America and Australia due to the economy of the method; use of minimal structural material allows builders to enclose a large area at minimal cost while achieving a wide variety of architectural styles.

 Modern light-frame structures usually gain strength from rigid panels (plywood and other plywood-like composites such as oriented strand board (OSB) used to form all or part of wall sections), but until recently carpenters employed various forms of diagonal bracing to stabilize walls.
 Diagonal bracing remains a vital interior part of many roof systems, and in-wall wind braces are required by building codes in many municipalities or by individual state laws in the United States.
 Special framed shear walls are becoming more common to help buildings meet the requirements of earthquake engineering and wind engineering.

 History

 Historically, people fitted naturally shaped wooden poles together as framework and then began using joints to connect the timbers, a method today called traditional timber framing or log framing.
 In the United States, timber framing was superseded by balloon framing beginning in the 1830s.
 Balloon framing makes use of many lightweight wall members called studs rather than fewer, heavier supports called posts; balloon framing components are nailed together rather than fitted using joinery.
 The studs in a balloon frame extend two stories from sill to plate.
 Platform framing superseded balloon framing and is the standard wooden framing method today.
 The name comes from each floor level being framed as a separate unit or platform.
+The use of factory-made walls and floors has shown an increase in popularity due to the time-saving and cost-efficiency.
+(Pre-fabrication) Walls are made usually in facilities and then shipped to the different job sites.
+This process of framing has improved the speed of framing on site.

-Framed construction was rarely used in Scandinavia before the 20th century because of the abundant availability of wood, an abundance of cheap labour, and the superiority of the thermal insulation of logs; hence timber framing did not take off there first for unheated buildings such as farm buildings, outbuildings and summer villas, and for houses until the development of wall insulation.
+Framed construction was rarely used in Scandinavia before the 20th century because of the abundant availability of wood, an abundance of cheap labour, and the superiority of the thermal insulation of logs.
+Hence timber framing was used first for unheated buildings such as farm buildings, outbuildings and summer villas, but for houses only with the development of wall insulation.